 Submit the Bid

 The bid can be submitted in any number of ways.
-Governmental agencies usually have an online portal where you can upload your bill for consideration.
+Governmental agencies usually have an online portal where you can upload your bid for consideration.
 If so, make sure you know how the platform works and that the submission goes through correctly.
 You don’t want to make any last-minute mistakes and lose all that work or need to call and look silly.

 However, private sector bids might not require bids to be delivered online.
 Of course, digital delivery is becoming the standard, and many if not most companies will expect your bid to be delivered to a cloud server or some other digital deposit for large files.
 Digital files are easily distributed, but always check the submission requirements because some stakeholders might prefer hard copies.
 Follow the rules.